Updated: January 15, 2023

 And when it's near the horizon, the moon appears gigantic!

-There will be four super moons this year:
+There will be three super moons in 2024:

 Throughout the year, local astronomy groups host "Star Parties" in several locations on Cape Cod.